-New iPhone X users are discovering that there’s currently no way to add a permanent battery percentage indicator to the phone’s status bar.
+If you just bought an iPhone X you might’ve discovered that there’s no way to add a permanent battery percentage indicator to the phone’s status bar.
 Some iPhone X users are frustrated, but fortunately there are a few ways to quickly check the exact battery percentage on the device.

 It’s unclear why Apple removed this option from the Settings app though there’s speculation that it might have something to do with the lack of real estate in the iPhone X’s status bar.
 Design decision or not, the change has some iPhone X users wondering how to see the device’s exact battery percentage.